-After first being incarcerated in the Douai dungeon, where the second-to-last convicted criminal to be guillotined in France was executed; a most harrowing place of detention, I realised that life in the French Penal System will be like living in the Middle-Ages.
+After first being incarcerated in Sangatte I was taken to the Douai dungeon, where the second-to-last convicted criminal to be guillotined in France was executed; a most harrowing place of detention, I realised that life in the French Penal System will be like living in the Middle-Ages.

 I shared a filthy cell with the French surgeon, Jean Beclet, who butchered his wife.
 I didn’t spend much time with the wife killer because one week later I was trussed in leg-irons and manacles and taken to Douai Court where my extradition to Spain hearing took place.

 Just a few days later I was again chained in leg-irons and manacles for my transfer to Bapaume prison and later on to the dreaded Fresnes prison in the southern suburbs of Paris.
 This chaotic prison is where the Gestapo tortured the Resistance heroine, Odette, before she was sent to Ravensbruck concentration camp.
 This place reeks of evil.

 Fresnes is notorious for being the harshest prison in France but I was soon to find myself in a much darker place when I arrived in Spain.
 But I must first tell you that I was grossly mistreated in France and fed on bread and water for breakfast in each of the prisons: Yes, it is the 21st Century and France still is in the Middle-Ages regarding its penal system… and guess what?
 I never committed a crime in France, I was held merely for extradition.

 For my extradition to Spain, I was shackled and escorted by four armed guards from Fresnes prison to Orly airport, where the guards were reinforced with two sub-machine gun toting legionnaires.